RickBrice/BEToolboxExtensions/docs/index.rst

 -----------------------------
 This extension computes the St. Venant Torsional Constant for precast, prestressed concrete bridge girders.
 Calculations are carried out by the finite difference method solving Prandtl's membrane analogy.

-API
----
-This is the developer documentation for the BEToolbox Extensions.
-These are experimental extensions that are not intended for production engineering work.

-`Link to API <./api/html/index.html>`_

 Example
 -------
 This tool computes the St. Venant torsional constant for precast prestressed girder bridge girders.